theupdateframework/taps/tap14.md

 compatible specification version between the client and delegation, the client should report this and terminate the update.

-### Updating Trusted Root Metadata

-To allow for future updates after a major version change, the client must update its trusted root metadata to one that complies with the new specification version.
-To do so, the client first downloads and verifies the current version root metadata file, which then must be stored as the trusted root metadata.
-In future updates, the client will start from the trusted root metadata to find the next available update.

 # Security Analysis